-For as long as dispersants have been used, the toxicity of dispersants and dispersed oil has been the topic of controversy (NRC, 1989; NRC, 2005).
-Dispersant formulations have evolved over the last decades and the current generation of commercially available dispersants (e.g., Corexit® 9500, Finasol OSR52, and Dasic Slickgone) contain less harmful chemical constituents than older dispersants (NRC, 1989; NRC, 2005).
-Modern formulations contain nonaromatic hydrocarbons or water-miscible solvents (e.g., ethylene glycol or glycol ethers) and non-ionic and/or anionic surfactants.
+For as long as dispersants have been used, the toxicity of dispersants and dispersed oil has been the topic of controversy (NRC, 1989, 2005).
+Dispersant formulations have evolved over the last decades, and the current generation of commercially available dispersants (e.g., Dasic Slickgone, Finasol® OSR52, and Corexit® 9500) contain less harmful chemical constituents than older dispersants (NRC, 1989, 2005).
+Modern formulations contain nonaromatic hydrocarbons or water-miscible solvents (e.g., ethylene glycol or glycol ethers) and nonionic and/or anionic surfactants.
 Changes in dispersant formulations aimed at reducing toxicity warrant a brief overview of dispersant-only toxicity data.
-Such data are used for regulatory approvals to allow dispersant use and for evaluating the toxicity of oil-dispersant mixtures since the toxicity of dispersant alone must be considered.
+Such data are used for regulatory approvals to allow dispersant use and for evaluating the toxicity of oil-dispersant mixtures because the toxicity of dispersant alone must be considered.